Useful tools, Wellbeing

 Friendship activities for preschoolers

 Wondering exactly how to develop friendship skills?
-Try these three friendship activities for kindergarten and preschool aged children:
+Try these three friendship activities for kindergarten and preschool-aged children:

-- Show and Tell: Each child chooses their favourite item – it could be a toy, book or game – to talk about to their peers.
+- Show & Tell: Each child chooses their favourite item – it could be a toy, book or game – to talk about to their peers.
 It’s a great bonding activity and encourages social skills like listening while they get to know one another.

-- Friendly musical chairs: Like musical chairs except, when the music stops, the children will need to sit in the same chair with a friend or pile onto laps.
+- Friendly Musical Chairs: Like musical chairs except, when the music stops, the children will need to sit in the same chair with a friend or pile onto laps.
 When the game is finished there should be only one chair remaining and the children must all be in that one chair.

-- Say something nice: Children stand in a circle.
+- Say Something Nice: Children stand in a circle.
 To start, an adult tosses a light ball to one of the children while saying something nice to that child.
 Once that child catches the ball, they should then toss it to another child while saying something nice to them.
 Play continues until everyone has had a turn to say something nice to someone.

 Friendships at Edge Early Learning

 At Edge Early Learning, we take an inquiry-based approach to early learning.
-This style of dynamic learning poses questions or scenarios to your child, helping them to develop problem solving and communication skills.
+This style of dynamic learning poses questions or scenarios to your child, helping them to develop problem-solving and communication skills.
 By fostering these skills in your child’s early years, we are giving them the opportunity to develop stronger relationships with their peers and progress to other skills that will serve them throughout their life.